NikitaKolkar/SeleniumAutomationTestNG/README.md

 ## Test Cases

 The test cases are written in the .
-Each test case covers various aspects of the Automation Exercise website, ensuring comprehensive coverage.<br><br>Please refer the Test Cases Excel for complete details -
+Each test case covers various aspects of the Automation Exercise website, ensuring comprehensive coverage.<br><br>Please refer the Test Cases Excel for complete details - Automation Exercise Test Cases.xlsx

 ## :warning: Note:
 The tests have been run in chrome/edge in private mode, which blocks ads.
 However, it is possible that the test may not work in other browsers due to pop-up ads that require closing.